+We also participate in a couple of simple and rewarding ongoing fundraising events that occur throughout the school year.
 We also participate with Kroger's Community Rewards program in which you can link your Kroger Shoppers Card to our Preschool & Kindergarten account.
 Every time you shop, Kroger will donate a percentage of your total purchase to our program.
 We also host two to three Spirit Nights with local restaurants each school year.
 These restaurants support our school by providing a percentage back "rebate" to the school based on purchases.
 Participation is easy.
 Simply stop by the restaurant on the spirit night, place an order (drive through or dine in), and enjoy the meal.